HackershubNL/SmokeyMcSmokerson/Hardware/Electronics/README.md

 ## Intro

 This is revision number one, already some improvement points have been identified such as using standard fan connectors instead of screw terminals and additional smoothing capacitors need to be included.
+1/6/2019 - Latest .sch and .brd files have 4 pin fan headers instead of the screw terminals.

 ## Design Decisions